What is a bridging benefit?

 - the exact date your early retirement benefit started

-- the date your early retirement benefit stops, goes down in value or is replaced by a regular old age pension
+- the date your early retirement benefit stops, goes down or is replaced by an old-age pension

 - the value of your assets